Quantcast

 Urban

 The communities immediately north of MCRD along I-8 — Linda Vista and Mission Valley — offer the shortest commutes with urban character.
 San Diego Unified serves the area.
 Mission Valley's Fashion Valley mall, SDSU proximity, and the Mission Bay and Pacific Beach beaches are nearby.
-Housing is dense and expensive, but for singles and couples without school-age children, the central location is hard to beat.
+Housing is dense but comparatively less expensive than other parts of San Diego, but for singles and couples without school-age children, the central location is hard to beat.

 Commute: 10 min